h8d13/GRUB2_KEYMAPS_FIX/README.md

 Included a second script that can generate the hash append it to the same file we just modified.

 But this already covers a large vector that nobody can edit your launch lines (common exploit of adding rw and spawing a shell) or use the rescue shell without your user/pw.
-Hence why I've set it to `1` by default.

 Script [here](https://github.com/h8d13/SYMAN-GRUB2/blob/master/grub_passw).